Veterans Memorial Highway

 Opposition to the expressway kept most of the project in legal battles, mainly with PennDOT being the object of law suits over wetland protection issues.
 It wasn't until 1985 when a Federal judge dismissed the suits and gave the go-ahead for construction provided PennDOT monitored environmental impacts during construction.
 In that same year, construction resumed on the section between Interstate 95 and MacDade Boulevard.
 That section opened on August 17, 1988 and cost $28 million to build, but was signed more or less as an interchange without any mention of I-476.

 Finally on December 19, 1991, after all the protesting, arguing, and suing, the section of Interstate 476 from MacDade Boulevard to the Schuylkill Expressway opened to traffic.
 The remaining section from Ridge Pike to Germantown Pike opened almost a year later on December 16, 1992.
-The cost of the highway was tallied at $600 million, or $5,503 a foot.
-A significant difference from the original proposed cost in 1957 of $40 million.
+The cost of the highway was tallied at $600 million, or $5,503 a foot which was a significant difference from the original proposed cost in 1957 of $40 million.
 This Interstate joined I-279 in Pittsburgh, I-78 in Allentown-Bethlehem, and I-676 in Philadelphia as one of the last legs of the Pennsylvania Interstate System to be completed.
+Sadly, even before the Blue Route opened to traffic, it claimed a life of an errant driver who entered the uncompleted expressway and crashed into a construction crane.

 The Turnpike section of this Interstate did not encounter as many problems getting off the ground.
 Ground was broken on March 25, 1954 for the spur to Scranton, which had been authorized as early as 1947.